openxc/android-webcam/README.md

   compile the native library
 * Reference the library from your Android application

+**With Maven:**

+To install the library to your local Maven repository, so other apps can reference it:

+    $ cd android-webcam
+    $ cd android-webcam-library; ndk-build && cd ..
+    $ mvn install -pl android-webcam-library -am

+## Usage

+To install the example application, first install the library, then:

+    $ mvn package android:deploy android:run -pl example

 To just display the webcam image, add this to your app's layout:

     <com.ford.openxc.webcam.WebcamPreview